 To the extent that the grantor wished to be a discretionary beneficiary of the trust, the general structure of an ING-type trust could be used (except it would be a completed gift trust), or a SLAT could be structured with ING-type provisions.
-E.g., IRS Letter Rulings 201744006-008 (examples of the many rulings that have addressed "DING" trusts).
+E.g., IRS Letter Rulings 201832005-201832009, 201744006-008 (examples of the many rulings that have addressed "DING" trusts).

 The separate non-grantor trusts may result in substantial income tax savings in some situations.
+See Item 2.f.(11)(f) above for a discussion of the amount of income tax savings that could result from using non-grantor trusts to facilitate obtaining a 20% deduction for qualified business income under §199A.
 The tax savings from estate planning structuring often occurs years in the future; this is a way that planners could structure trusts in some situations that would result in immediate tax savings to offset the legal expense of the estate planning services.